SFTtech/sftdyn/README.md

 # sftdyn dynamic dns server

-`sftdyn` is a minimalistic dynamic DNS server that accepts update requests via HTTP(S) and forwards them to a locally running DNS server via `nsupdate -l`.
+`sftdyn` is a minimalistic dynamic DNS server that accepts update requests via `http` or `https` and forwards them to a locally running DNS server via `nsupdate -l`.
+You can use it to easily update IPs of hosts in a domain whose IPs are not static and change to unpredictable addresses.

-It lets you easily create a dyndns.org-like service, using your own DNS server, and can (probably) be used with your router.
+It lets you easily create a dyndns.org-like service, using your own DNS server, and can (probably) be used with your router at home.

 ## Operation

+* You have a domain, e.g. `sft.rofl`, and a subdomain for dynamic entries, e.g. `dyn.sft.rofl`
-* Some device submits a https request to a "secret URL" of `sftdyn`
+* The device whose IP address you want to store submits a https request to the `sftdyn` server containing a secret token, in order to update `devicename.dyn.sft.rofl`
-* From this, `sftdyn` knows the request origin IP
+* From this, the `sftdyn` server knows the request origin IP
-* From the "secret URL", `sftdyn` updates the DNS record of the associated hostname
+* From the secret token, `sftdyn` can associate a hostname to update its DNS record (`devicename.dyn.sft.rofl`)
 * The request therfore updated an IP in your zone